|Correlation Between Divided Doses of Chronic Antihypertensive Drugs and Pregnancy Outcomes|

-Objective: Hypertension, as a common problem during pregnancy, is a major cause of maternal and the fetus morbidity and mortality.
+Objectives: Hypertension, as a common problem during pregnancy, is a major cause of maternal and fetal morbidity and mortality.
 Anti-hypertensive drugs are used to prolong the pregnancy or modify perinatal outcomes in pregnant women with hypertensive disorders.
 Severe monitoring of blood pressure is subsequently essential in these mothers.
 The aim of this study was to evaluate the correlation between divided doses of chronic hypertensive drugs and the end of pregnancy in mothers with gestational hypertension.

-Results: Maternal and fetal-baby complications were observed in 5/50% and 5/53% cases respectively.
-The incidence of maternal and fetal complications were significantly enhanced by increasing in the number of up-taken anti-hypertension drugs.
-The maternal and fetal-baby complications were higher in mothers received more than five divided doses compared to those received less than five doses.
+Results: Maternal and fetal-baby complications were observed in 5.50 and 5.53% cases, respectively.
+The incidence of maternal and fetal complications were significantly enhanced by increasing the number of up-taken anti-hypertensive drugs.
+The maternal and fetal-baby complications were higher in mothers who received more than five divided doses compared to those who received less than five doses.

 Cite By, Google Scholar